CRS in Niger

 Helping Farmers Adapt to Climate Change in Niger

 In Niger, Chaibou Alzouma now sees the truth in the timeless biblical lesson of Galatians 6:7: You reap what you sow.
 That was not always the case for this 57-year-old farmer who spends most days on his feet, working...

 CRS' History in Niger

 Catholic Relief Services came to Niger in 1991.
-In 1996, with a growing portfolio of programs and increased funding, a full country program was established.
-Today, with approximately 250 national staff and eight international staff, CRS Niger works nationwide with local partners to improve short- and long-term access to food for vulnerable Nigeriens and provide other essential services to the poorest of the poor.
+Today, CRS Niger has a staff of approximately 250 people working nationwide with local partners to provide essential services and improve short- and long-term access to food for vulnerable Nigeriens.

-CRS Niger has responded to a variety of crises: providing services to refugees from Mali, coordinating response projects during food shortages and helping those affected by seasonal flooding.
+CRS Niger has responded to a variety of crises: providing emergency relief to refugees and displaced people affected by Boko Haram violence, delivering services to refugees from Mali, responding during food shortages and helping people affected by flooding.

-CRS Niger works to improve and promote water, sanitation and hygiene practices as a core theme in both our development and disaster programs.
-Meanwhile, we have established hygiene committees, distributed hygiene kits, delivered potable water and installed water storage tanks, dug boreholes, rehabilitated wells, and installed latrines, temporary showers, and hand washing stations.
+In both our development and disaster relief programs, CRS Niger improves water, sanitation and hygiene practices.
+We have: established hygiene committees, distributed hygiene kits, delivered potable water, installed water tanks, dug boreholes, rehabilitated wells, and installed latrines, showers and hand-washing stations.

-CRS is a leader in health care in Niger, in particular reducing deaths due to malaria.
-CRS has distributed millions of long-lasting insecticide-treated mosquito nets, trained community health workers and conducted awareness campaigns to increase people's knowledge about malaria and is reaching hundreds of thousands of children with seasonal malaria chemoprevention.
-CRS works to serve the physical, social and spiritual needs of people with HIV and AIDS in the Dosso region of Niger.
+CRS is also a leader in health in Niger, reducing deaths from malaria by distributing millions of long-lasting, insecticide-treated mosquito nets and reaching hundreds of thousands of children with preventative anti-malaria medicine.
+We train community health workers and teach families about malaria too.
+In addition, CRS provides comprehensive support to people with HIV and AIDS in the Dosso region.

-CRS Niger works to address the needs of those who are otherwise unable to secure means for survival, supporting those who are disadvantaged due to an external shock or due to socioeconomic circumstances such as age, gender, illness, disability or discrimination.
-CRS Niger strives to help people meet their basic needs while simultaneously working to create a foundation for longer term security, protection and community resilience.
+Finally, in all of our efforts, CRS Niger addresses the needs of vulnerable people discriminated against due to age, gender, illness or disability.
+We strive to help people meet their basic needs while working to create a foundation for long-term security, protection and community resilience.